 As usual, my mornings at the Veterans Hospital started off with me going down to the cafeteria to get my large cup of coffee.
 This one particular morning would be permanently engrained in my memory because I was in a hurry and I didn’t do my typical ‘sip-test’ after I’d hastily mixed in a little cream and sugar.

 When I got into the elevator to return to my work station on the ninth floor, I had a chance to take a test-sip of my coffee and it was just plain awful!
 Needless to say, I let out a profound ‘f-bomb’ as the others in the elevator turned their heads to me.
 When we finally reached the ninth floor, the elevator door opened and a wheel-chaired double-amputee cheerfully greeted us with, “Good morning, ladies n’ gents!” as he wheeled himself into the elevator.
 After seeing this man with no legs, I immediately felt ashamed at myself for complaining about the taste of my coffee.

 No, today I’m certainly not perfect and I still sometimes complain about life’s minuscule things.
 I wish that my ‘wiser self’ would pop up more often to remind me that I truly have nothing really to complain about.

-Learn More at https://www.amazon.com/author/randolphcamp
+Learn more at http://www.goodreads.com/randolphcamp